terna/ejmmp/model02/model02.md

 ### Stock-flow *model02*, with real and financial elements

-- Besides the real part of the economy, we introduce the initial element of the monetary side of the economy.
+- The model also consider the monetary side of the economy.

-- We are introducing gradually loans, credits, debts, capital stock, interest rate.
+- We have to initialize loans and capital stocks.

-- Firms have unlimited funds that they put freely in their activities, balancing other agent negative cash, if any.
+- Currently, entrepreneurs have unlimited funds that they put freely in their activities, balancing other agent negative cash, if any.

-- Saving is abstension from consuming, increasing agent liquidity.
+- Saving is abstension from consuming, increasing agents' liquidity.